mikebranstein/speech-workshop-instructions/src/chapters/chapter7.md

 In the snippet above, the heading `Sit` is the name of an intent you'll create, followed by utterances that align to the intent.

-LUIS is like the Custom Speech Service, as it needs to *learn* the types of phrases (or utterances) that map to an intent.
+LUIS is like the Speech to Text Service, as it needs to *learn* the types of phrases (or utterances) that map to an intent.

 Referencing the *luis-utterances.md* file, create intents for each intent listed in the document.